supercollider/supercollider/README_WINDOWS.md

           Note: no build type is specified.
 This is because the VS generator supports VS's ability to compile with different build configurations from within the IDE.
-This means that the build type or configuration needs to be specified in the next build step, that actually triggers the build.
+This means that the build type or configuration needs to be specified in the next step that triggers the actual build.

           Note: outside of the msys environment there is no way for cmake to know where Qt is stored.
 You therefore have to provide the path with